MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -SkipCertificateCheck
 Skips certificate validation checks.

-This includes all validations such as expiration, revocation, trusted root authority, etc.
+This includes all validations such as expiration, revocation, trusted root authority, etc. This switch is only intended to be used against known hosts using a self-signed certificate for testing purposes.

 ```yaml
 Type: SwitchParameter